xapian/xapian-developer-guide/getting-started/index.rst

 Bootstrapping the code
 ~~~~~~~~~~~~~~~~~~~~~~

-Xapian needs to set up a few things with a fresh clone of the code, as
-well as downloading and building some tools for which we require very
+The repository does not contain any automatically generated files
+(such as ``configure``, ``Makefile.in``, Snowball-generated stemmers, Lemon-generated
+parsers, SWIG-generated code, and so on) because experience shows it's best to keep
+these out of version control.
+To avoid requiring you to install the correct
+versions of the tools required, we either include the source to these tools in
+the repo directly (in the case of Snowball and Lemon), or the bootstrap script
+will download them as tarballs (autoconf, automake, libtool) or
+from git (SWIG), build them, and install them within the source tree.

+The bootstrap script doesn't care what the current directory is, but you
-precise versions.
-You should run this command in the ``xapian``
+can easily run it in the ``xapian`` directory that was created earlier when you
-directory that was created earlier when you cloned the source code:
+cloned the source code:

 .. code-block:: bash